Kitware/candela/CONTRIBUTING.md

 ## Testing

-The Candela GitHub repository is configured to run Candela's testing suite via Travis on all pushes and pull requests.
+The Candela GitHub repository is configured to run Candela's testing suite via Circle on all pushes and pull requests.
 This gives us a quick sanity check before we merge a pull request.
 There are two kinds of test: unit tests to stress basic functionality in the library itself (such as features of Candela that don't rely on visual output, or utilities that support such features) and